pninad9/End-to-End-Azure-Databricks-Data-Engineering-Project/redme.md

 ### Final Words

-This project isn’t a toy pipeline—it’s a realistic Azure lakehouse that showcases the exact patterns teams ship in production: incremental ingestion, streaming transforms with Autoloader, SCD2 dimensions via DLT, and governed Unity Catalog with CI/CD.
+This project isn’t a toy pipeline it’s a realistic Azure lakehouse that showcases the exact patterns teams ship in production: incremental ingestion, streaming transforms with Autoloader, SCD2 dimensions via DLT, and governed Unity Catalog with CI/CD.
 Clone it, run it, and adapt it to your next dataset; the structure, utilities, and metadata-driven approach are built to be reused and extended as your data platform grows.